MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 Known limitations for the current version of the Global Secure Access client include:

 ### Secure Domain Name System (DNS)
-The client doesn't currently support secure DNS in its different versions (DNS over HTTPS, DNS over TLS, DNSSEC).
-For the client to work correctly and acquire network traffic, Secure DNS must be disabled.
+The Global Secure Access client doesn't currently support secure DNS in its different versions, such as DNS over HTTPS (DoH), DNS over TLS (DoT), or DNS Security Extensions (DNSSEC).
+To configure the client so it can acquire network traffic, you must disable secure DNS.
 To disable DNS in the browser, see [DNS over HTTPS not supported](troubleshoot-global-secure-access-client-diagnostics-health-check.md#dns-over-https-not-supported).

 ### DNS over TCP
 DNS uses port 53 UDP for name resolution.
 Some browsers have their own DNS client that also supports port 53 TCP.
 Currently the Global Secure Access client doesn't support DNS port 53 TCP.
 As a mitigation, disable the browser's DNS client by setting the following registry values: